Crushing College with ADHD

 Having a hidden disability like ADHD allows you to decide if, when, and how to disclose it to people.
 It is a very personal decision.
 Some college students choose not to disclose, for various reasons.
 Some consider college a fresh start, a new school where you can create a new persona.
 They don’t want to stand out from classmates.
 Others incorrectly believe that going to college means they have outgrown their ADHD and they will no longer need help to succeed academically.
 While disclosing your ADHD is not required by colleges, it is necessary if you want to request and receive accommodations.

-clip art later not now
+clip art reading later or now

 I'LL DO IT LATER . . .